norton120/pirate_baby/content/posts/replatforming.md

 ## So, Did We Replatform?
 Reflection amongst myself and the client team helped us steer clear of a ground-up replatform.
 Instead we devised an iterative release of production features, coupled with small, surgical refactorings.
 Initially that means only a single operation will be executed in our new framework - an operation that will be trivial to implement in the new framework, but has been very complex and unreliable in the legacy platform.
 Once that feature is successfully released, we will address individual operations lacking in performance, test coverage and observability with targeted refactoring.
 This may result in our porting additional other operations to the new framework where the end result will be cleaner, more performant, more maintainable code - but the replatforming is a side effect of the feature release cycle, not the other way around.

-If your team is considering a re
+If your team is considering an application replatform, I suggest that time spent considering the motivations, consequences, and alternatives is time well spent.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjM0Mjg2OTQsMTk5NDU3MDYwNSw4NT
+eyJoaXN0b3J5IjpbLTE3ODExNjkxNzksMTk5NDU3MDYwNSw4NT
 gwNTkwMDcsODkzODIzMjIsMTE4MjY1NzU1NywtMjI3NjgxMDQw
 LC0xNTMyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLT
 E2MDQxMzAwOTcsNzA4OTQxOTQ4XX0=